hamadba/aws-project/README.md

 ## Project Overview

-Manara is a serverless application built on AWS cloud services, implementing a REST API for managing to-do lists and customer records.
+This is a serverless application built on AWS cloud services, implementing a REST API for managing to-do lists and customer records.
 The architecture leverages various AWS services to create a scalable, maintainable, and secure solution.

 ## Project Diagram